OmkarKirpan/pptxTrans/memory-bank/progress.md

    - Authentication, storage, and database functionality working
    - Real-time synchronization channels configured
    - Missing some advanced features like collaborative conflict resolution

+5. **New Services in Planning:**
+   - Share service using Hono.js and Bun.js for secure session sharing with reviewers
+   - Service will enable token-based access with configurable permissions
+   - Planned integration with existing session_shares table and Audit Service

 ## Known Issues